mpi-forum/mpi-forum.github.io/Implementation_Status.md

 #### Instructions for MPI Implementation Maintainers

 If you would like to update the information for your implementation.
-Create a pull request [here]() to make that change.
+Create a pull request [here](https://github.com/mpi-forum/mpi-forum.github.io/edit/master/Implementation_Status.md) to make that change.
+If you're unclear on how that works, contact [@wesbland](https://github.com/wesbland) or [@schulzm](https://github.com/schulzm) for help.